Budibase/website/content/support.md

  - ✓ Onboarding
  - ✓ Enterprise licensed instances
  - ✓ The last 5 minor versions of Budibase
- - ✓ Infrastructure support (extra).
-Access our devops engineers at an additional hourly rate.
+ - ✓ Infrastructure support - access a Budibase DevOps engineer for an additional hourly rate

 ###### Not supported
  - \- Maintaining custom plugins